 Let’s get started!

-If you are a freelance professional and wonder if you need independent contractors insurance, try answering these questions below.
+If you’re still wondering if you need independent contractor insurance, try answering these questions below:

 - Do you work with high-powered equipment, dangerous chemicals, and heavy materials?

-- Do you do any repair, maintenance, construction work with risks from a high place?
+- Do you do any repair, maintenance, or construction work?

 - Do you go into clients’ homes to perform a service or deliver a product?

 - Do your operations involve dealing with the dangers of electricity in your day-to-day tasks?

 - Do you create and/or sell any products?